gildean/http-share/README.md

 Install globally with `npm install -g http-share`

-Then create a new share from anywhere with `http-share`
+Then create a new share from anywhere with `http-share [options]`

-You can set a specific port with `-p port` and a specific directory with `-d /dir/to/share`
+  Options _(all are optional)_ :

-Help is printed out with `http-share -h` or `http-share --help`
+    -h, --help                      output usage information

-By default the port is 8080 and the directory is the current working directory (where you called `http-share`)
+    -V, --version                   output the version number

-If no index is found in the shared dir, a directory-listing is created automagically (with connect.directory)
+    -p, --port <port>               Port for server to run on (default: 8080) -d, --dir <dir>                 Shared directory (default: current working directory) -a, --auth <username:password>  Basic auth, separate username & password with a colon -l, --log [level]               Enable access-log.
+Levels: default, short, tiny, dev

 ##License